 Chiropractors represent less than five percent of the total healthcare industry in the United States, yet they treat more personal injury patients than any other kind of specialist.
 The word “chiropractic” comes originally from Greek and means “done by hand.”
-Chiropractic care is designed to heal musculoskeletal injuries and is based on the premise that when the skeletal system is aligned properly and when the nervous system functions properly, the human body is self-healing.
+As Chicago car accident lawyers, we know that chiropractic care is designed to heal musculoskeletal injuries and is based on the premise that when the skeletal system is aligned properly and when the nervous system functions properly, the human body is self-healing.

 Chiropractors provide treatment to a third of all accident victims in the United States.
 A chiropractor is in fact often the right choice for a traffic accident victim, since about 65 percent of traffic accident injuries include musculoskeletal injuries from whiplash or cervical, thoracic, and lumbar strains or sprains.
 Chiropractors are trained specifically to treat these types of soft tissue injuries.